saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - To deploy an application that contains one or more nested applications, you must include the `CAPABILITY_AUTO_EXPAND` capability in the sam deploy command.

+## System Parameter Store

+Parameter **policies** help you manage a growing set of parameters by allowing you to assign specific criteria to a parameter, such as an expiration date or time to live.
+Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in Parameter Store, a capability of AWS Systems Manager.

+- Policies:
+  - **Expiration** – deletes the parameter at a specific date
+  - **ExpirationNotification** – sends an event to Amazon EventBridge (Amazon CloudWatch Events) when the specified expiration time is reached.
+  - **NoChangeNotification** – sends an event to Amazon EventBridge (Amazon CloudWatch Events) when a parameter has not been modified for a specified period of time.
+- Take note that parameter policies are only available for parameters in the **Advanced tier**.

 ## Miscellaneous
 - If you have resources that are running inside AWS that need programmatic access to various AWS services, then the best practice is always to use **IAM roles**.
 However, applications running outside of an AWS environment will need access keys for programmatic access to AWS resources.
 For example, monitoring tools running on-premises and third-party automation tools will need **access keys**.
 - You can also provision stack using **CloudFormation** but it only works with **JSON or YAML**.
 If you want to define your stack in some other language, use **CDK** which works with many familiar languages like Python, Ruby, Java, JavaScript etc.